jlam55555/groovy-maven-setup/README.md

 ```
 The generated uber-JAR will be located in the target directory, and can be run as normal with `java -jar GENERATED_JARFILE.jar`.

+The other Maven lifecycle events still apply (e.g., `mvn compile`, `mvn test`, etc.).
+Testing is performed by the `maven-surefire-plugin` and packaging all dependencies is performed with `maven-shade-plugin`.

 [1]: ./pom.xml
 [2]: https://github.com/takari/maven-wrapper
 [3]: https://groovy.github.io/GMavenPlus/